Swaagie/sapling/README.md

       }]);
 ```

-Will result in the following tree:
+This will result in the following tree:

 ```js
 {